Extensions to Delphi

 type

-TDoubleFunc = function: Double;
+TDoubleFunc = reference to function: Double;

 function DblFunc: Double;